 Questions and Responses

 Actually, it’s often the opposite.
 We spend so much energy trying to “decode” our depression or our mistakes that we never actually feel them.
-When you stop trying to fix the sensation and just let it be, without a label, the weight starts to lift.
+When you stop trying to fix the sensation and just let it be, without a label, the weight lifts.
 You aren’t stuck; you’re finally present.

 There is a difference between doing what is necessary to live and believing that your worth depends on your output.
 Stagnation is often just a refusal to be a machine.
 You can work and achieve goals, but you don’t have to believe those goals make you more “perfect” than you already are.